securitytower/cluster-template/README.md

 #### Policy manifests

-The policies root directory contains a `.policy` file for every policy activated via [Phylake](https://phylake.io).
+The policies root directory contains a `.policy` file for every policy activated via [Syncier Security Tower](https://app.securitytower.io/).
 It contains metadata and references other files belonging to that policy.

 #### Constraints and constraint templates